asiawildboar/techbow-web-development/README.md

  - [Optional] Simplify RESTful API development using Flask-restful
  - [Optional] Simplify storage with Flask-SQLALchemy
  - [Optional] Orchestrate Docker using Kubernete

-## Set up environment
-Docker is the only environment you need: https://docs.docker.com/get-docker/